shane0/workflow/docs/maze.md

 ---
 tags:
+  - complexity
   - maze
   - troubleshooting
 ---
 # maze

 - if you find yourself donw a rabbit hole or in the weeds start here
 - mazes can be intentional or unintentional
 - there are algorithms for following mazes that remove stress & confusion
 - mazes can be dynamic meaning the paths dead ends or exits move around
 - a maze has an exit and if there is no exit then it is a trap